Blog » Technical Diving Articles » Types of Decompression Sickness (DCS)

 Decompression sickness (DCS) is caused by inert gases leaving solution inside the body and forming bubbles.
 If allowed to grow sufficiently large, those bubbles present signs and symptoms, which allow DCS to be diagnosed.
 There are several different types of decompression sickness, depending upon the symptoms observed and the nature of the dive undertaken.

-What are the five types of decompression sickness?
+What are the six types of decompression sickness?

 Type 1 DCS: Minor